GoogleCloudPlatform/sap-deployment-automation/images/awx/README.md

-# sap-awx-image
+# SAP AWX Image

-This repository uses Packer to build a GCE image for AWX.
+This uses Packer to build a GCE image for AWX containing job templates for SAP stacks.

 ## Requirements